 Ten-minute frequencies at peak time make for a short wait.
 Fewer stops mean reduced travel time.
 Bus priority traffic signals also help speed up the trip.
 Plus, enhanced stations make for a more pleasant wait.

 Q’s initial route spans 15.7 miles on Blackstone Avenue, from North Fresno Street to downtown, then out Ventura Avenue / Kings Canyon Road to Clovis Avenue.
 The project includes 51 station pairs (or 48 one-way stations), two terminal stations, and one transit center with a shared platform station.
-Q will serve major shopping centers, hospitals, and other significant destinations.
+Q serves major shopping centers, hospitals, and other significant destinations.
 In future years, additional Q routes could be added to further improve the FAX System.

 The Q is an adaptable and cost-effective choice in building for the region’s growing transit needs.
 Less expensive and more flexible than light raid, Q can adapt to the emerging needs and opportunities-such as a downtown high-speed rail station- while providing fast, frequent, and reliable service for Fresno today.

 Never Been A Better Time To Ride FAX

-Transferring from Q to a regular FAX bus and back again, will be seamless.
+Transferring from Q to a regular FAX bus and back again, is seamless.
 Riders can zip easily and conveniently around the city while alleviating traffic congestion and contributing to greater air quality.

 With faster, more frequent, and more reliable options from FAX, there’s never been a better time to ride.
 Service began in February 2018.
 In the last fiscal year between July 1, 2018 and June 30, 2019, ridership on Q has surpassed 2.5 million.